ROTEMPCO

 An analogy

-It's just not the only task on your desk.
+But it is not the only task on your desk.

 Contact me